-However, over the last ten years my work on the impact of the value of the built environment within society has led me to study the connection between the physical design of schools and pupils’ academic progress (freely available information, reports and papers are available on a separate dedicated site).
-This focus has led to me becoming an Honorary Research Fellow in the Department of Education at Oxford University.
+I am an emeritus professor of property and construction management.
+Over the last ten years my work on the impact of the value of the built environment within society has led me to study the connection between the physical design of schools and pupils’ academic progress (freely available information, reports and papers are available on a separate dedicated site on Clever Classrooms).
+This focus led to me becoming an Honorary Research Fellow in the Department of Education at Oxford University from 2016-22.

 As well as holding many strategy / policy roles nationally and internationally, I am past President of the UN-established International Council for Research and Innovation in Building and Construction.
 The CIB has members in 60 countries.

 I now work as an independent researcher in the school design arena, for clients in the UK and abroad.

 Honorary Research Fellow, Department of Education, Oxford University (2016-2022)

 President of the UN established International Council for Research and Innovation in Building and Construction (CIB – Conseil International du Bâtiment) (2007-10) – first UK president in 30 years – 2000 members in 60 countries; Organising and hosting CIB World Congress in May 2010, with 650 papers received from ~50 countries and involvement of high level world organisations, such as: UNEP, WHO, OECD.

 Pro-Vice Chancellor for Research & Graduate Studies (2001-08) – in this period the percentage of research active academic staff at Salford University rose from 38% to 60%, whilst quality also rose.

 Founding Director (1993-1998) and leading member of Salford’s Research Institute for the Built and Human Environment.
 This was the strongest UK built environment group by research power up to the 2008 RAE and is still the second strongest, as judged by the 2014 REF.

 Professor of Management in Property and Construction (1992-2016) - then youngest professor ever appointed at Salford University.